 I expect we'll see more animated button experiments in 2021.
 Animated buttons in apps could be really powerful to visually indicate to the user that an action has taken place, whether that be a purchase, sign up confirmation, or account log.
 For mobile especially it will be a space efficient way to get the message across instead of using banners and pop-ups.

 05. Immersive virtual events

-It seemed as though the events industry was doomed this year: there were no conferences and no exhibitions.
+It seemed as though the events industry was doomed last year: there were no conferences and no exhibitions.
 It was one of the first sectors to really feel the effects of the non-contact world.
 However, we've seen many quickly adapt to online virtual events, so instead of physically having to attend an event, you can instead do so from the comfort of your own home.
 We’ve seen virtual environments offering 360 degree tours of the stands (like the one above, created by epm.digital), webinars and chat rooms.
-This is a whole new wave which we will see much more of in 2021 and beyond!
+This is a whole new wave which we will see much more of in 2021 and beyond.